MontFerret/montferret.github.io/content/blog/ferret-v0.8.md

 </div>

 ## XPath
-Good web scraping tool cannot be without XPath support and Ferret finaly has it!
+A good web scraping tool needs XPath support, and Ferret finaly has it!
 Ferret provides simple interface to XPath engine for both drivers - CDP and HTTP.
-It automatically detects a type of output values and deserializes them accordingly.
+It automatically detects the output value type and deserializes them accordingly.

 {{< code fql >}}
 RETURN XPATH(page, "//div[contains(@class, 'form-group')]")